 Better is one day in your courtsPsalm 84:10 NIV

 I would rather be a doorkeeper in the house of my God

 than dwell in the tents of the wicked.

-This psalm was written by the Sons of Korah.
-They were temple musicians at the temple built by Solomon.
-In this psalm they are expressing how much that means to them.
+The Sons of Korah, who were temple musicians, wrote this psalm.
+In it, they expressed how much it meant to them to be in the temple courts.
 They would rather be there than anywhere else on earth.
-They have what they consider the best job in the world.
+They had what they considered the best job in the world.
 I suspect they felt like I do when sitting by that alpine lake.

 The views expressed here are solely mine and do not necessarily reflect those of any other person, group, or organization.
 While I believe they reflect the teachings of the Bible, I am a fallible human and subject to misunderstanding.
 Please feel free to leave any comments or questions about this post in the comments section below.
 I am always interested in your feedback.

 If you have found value in this post, please consider subscribing to A Clay Jar so that you don’t miss any other posts.